FullStackTypeScriptCourse/course_material/week2_js/PROMISES.md

 ## WARNING:

 You may get an error message in your browser console saying that require is not defined.
 Why do you think that is ??
+Remember the text you read before class!
 Think about it for a minute and then read on.

 ***

 The problem that arises here is that the browser doesn't know what require is.
 To fix this you need to change the following to the weather.js file:

 - delete the following lines: